Friday, September 22, 2023

 it doesn’t mean that it’s for everyone!

-For some reason, it never felt like home.
+For some reason, it never felt like home for various reasons.
 After initially cozying it up a tad bit, the desire to continue to do so completely disappeared.
 I know cause I searched all over for it--under the bed, in the closets, the oven, even in the garden but it was...

 outta there...